VirtualFlyBrain/VFB2/content/en/docs/Data/stages.md

 VFB's datasets are documented by [technique](/docs/data/em/) and by [source](/docs/data/lm/) elsewhere on this site, but nothing groups them by the stage of the animal they came from.
-That gap has come up in practice: it is why a question like *"how many larval datasets does VFB hold, and which is newest?"* has no direct answer on the site today, and can only be approximated by searching dataset names for the word "larval" — a search that misses anything not named that way, and catches nothing at all for embryo or pupal material.

-This page is that missing reference.
-It lists all 210 dataset entities currently in the VFB knowledge base (`DataSet` individuals — the same list `search_terms` returns when filtered to `dataset`), grouped by developmental stage, with a link to each dataset's own page where a stage-agnostic reader would want to jump straight to the data.
+This page lists all 210 dataset entities currently in the VFB knowledge base, grouped by developmental stage, with a link to each dataset's own page where a stage-agnostic reader would want to jump straight to the data.

 ## Embryo